Qatar World Cup 2022

 Building infrastructure

-The primary issue is if all that infrastructure necessary?
+The primary issue is if all that infrastructure is necessary?
 For such a small country when the World Cup ends and Qatar goes back to normal.

 Then again look at the airport and the national airline of this tiny Kingdom.